Tag Archives: jewish

 The Long Way Home takes an in-depth look at post-WWII and the survivors of the Holocaust.
 It also includes the voices of Edward Asner, Sean Astin, Martin Landau, Miriam Margolyes, David Paymer, Nina Siemaszko, Helen Slater, and Michael York.
 The film won the Academy Award for Best Documentary Feature in 1998.

 The story focuses on the contemptible state of affairs for Jewish refugees in Europe after the war.
 Antisemitism was still predominant, and destitution was common.
-The movie indicates how emigration to the British Mandate of Palestine developed into a goal for many.
-Yet, the British immigration rules often concluded with them being in custody in camps on the island of Cyprus.
-The eventual formation of the State of Israel resulted based on the debates at the White House between Palestinian Jews, President Harry S. Truman, and the United Nations.
+The movie shows how emigration to the British Mandate of Palestine became a goal for many.
+Yet, the British immigration rules often resulted in them being in custody in camps on the island of Cyprus.
+The eventual formation of the State of Israel resulted from the debates at the White House between Palestinian Jews, President Harry S. Truman, and the United Nations.

 Genocide follows the courage and torture of the Jewish people before and during World War II.
-Elizabeth Taylor’s simple voice reads letters from fatalities of the Nazis.
+Elizabeth Taylor’s simple voice reads letters from the victims of the Nazis.
 The letters are heart-wrenching, hearing the farewells to friends and other loved ones—first-hand accounts of horrifying images.
 One particular read is about someone who observed a massacre.
-I was shocked and disheartened, which is the aim of the movie.
+I was shocked and disheartened, which is the movie’s aim.

 Other narrators in the collection include Whoopi Goldberg, Michael Douglas, Sir Ben Kingsley and Christoph Waltz.